-- 1. If you delete the information set by this command, all information set by the commands for the relevant config-router-af mode is deleted. - 2.
-The information set by this command is deleted if you delete all information set by the commands in config-router-af mode.
+- 1. If you delete the information set by this command, all information set by the commands for the relevant config-router-af(ipv6) mode or config-router-af(ipv6 vrf) mode is deleted. - 2.
+The information set by this command is deleted if you delete all information set by the commands in config-router-af(ipv6) mode or config-router-af(ipv6 vrf) mode.

-bgp always-compare-med [OS-L3A]
+bgp always-compare-med [OS-L3SA]